kiok46/arcc/README.md

                 // The calculated value may be negative here but that would mean that the contract execution will fail because of the checks below. if (passedTime < sameEpoch){
                     // If this condition fails then no transactions were done in the new epoch and hence payee can spend upto maxAmountPerEpoch.
-                    // If this condition passes then that means there is still time left for the new epoch to start and payee can only spend from the remaining amount. newRemainingAmount = int(remainingAmount) - amount;
+                    // If this condition passes then that means there is still time left for the new
+                    // epoch to start and payee can only spend from the remaining amount. newRemainingAmount = int(remainingAmount) - amount;
                 }
                 newRemainingTime = timeDifference;
             }
             if (timeDifference < 0) {
-                // When a new epoch has already started but no transactions are done yet.
+                // When a new epoch has already started but no transactions are done yet. newRemainingTime = sameEpoch - abs(timeDifference);
+            }
+            if (passedTime >= sameEpoch){
+                // Accumulation
-                // Spendable amount should be upto maxAmountPerEpoch. newRemainingTime = sameEpoch - abs(timeDifference);
+                // Spendable amount should be upto a multiple of maxAmountPerEpoch but less than 4 bytes integer limit i.e 21 BCH or 2,147,483,647;
+                // Note: It's the responsibility of the payee to calculate the withdrawal amount, Contract will only verify the correctness.

+                // Let's assume that 3 epochs have passed since the last transaction, in the last transaction the payee spend 2000 out of 3000 maxAmountPerEpoch.
+                // The remainingAmount would be 1000 and since 3 epochs have passed, the missed amount should be 1000 + 3 * 3000 = 10000.

+                newRemainingAmount = sameMaxAmountPerEpoch;

+                // Missed amount from all previously missed epochs, 10000 - 1000 = 9000.
+                int amountInMissedEpochs = amount - int(remainingAmount);

+                // Total missed epochs
+                // Since missedEpochs is calculated by the contract itself, payer can be assured that payee cannot spend more than allowed.
+                // for example: passedTime = 7, epoch = 2, missedEpochs = (7 - 7%2)/2 = (7 - 1)/2 = 6/2 = 3
+                int missedEpochs = (passedTime - (passedTime % sameEpoch))/sameEpoch;

+                // Same logic as streaming mecenas, checking the correctness. require(amountInMissedEpochs / missedEpochs == sameMaxAmountPerEpoch);
+                require(amountInMissedEpochs % missedEpochs == 0);
             }
         }